pgpglobal/PG-AI-WWW/docs/collections/_posts/2025-04-11-announcing-pgpi.md

 open science efforts.
 Most importantly, none of this could have happened without the participants of the
 <abbr title="Personal Genome Project">PGP</abbr> who have been generously
-contributing to the body of open genomic data.
-As we celebrate the 20th anniversary of the PGP this year, we believe that our time is now!
+contributing their well-consented biomedical data and cells to the public domain.
+As we celebrate the 20th anniversary of the PGP, we believe that our time is now!

-The first PGPi release is coming soon.
-Want to be the first to know about it?
-Click here to subscribe!
+The fist h-grams are in testing.
+Want to try one for yourself or help shape the first release?
+Join the bi-weekly video call or ping us about attending in person if the MIT campus in Cambridge, Massachusetts is convenient for you.